Previous Page Cover Page Food Products List Fish List Next Page

 Trees, synthetic butyl rubber, paraffin, polyethylene, vinyl, resin, glycerin,

 glycerol monostearate.
-Used in the manufacture of chewing gum.
-(Possibly
+Used in the manufacture of chewing

 Lactalbumin and